romerodias/elk/README.md

 # Docker Compose for ELK - Elasticsearch, Logstash and Kibana

-## Send log do Logstash by Command Line
+### Send log do Logstash by Command Line

-On Logstash
+On logstash configuration: ./config-dir:/config-dir
 ```
 input {
   tcp {